-- You do not have to pay tuition for articulated courses. - Instead of wasting time re-learning what you already know, you may take more advanced courses. - You may choose to take additional electives to supplement your degree. - You may have a time-shortened program at the college. - Some of your MATC/WCTC program courses may transfer to four-year institutions. - You can develop marketable skills in a more condensed period of time.
+- You do not have to pay tuition for articulated courses. - Instead of wasting time re-learning what you already know, you may take more advanced courses. - You may choose to take additional electives to supplement your degree. - You may have a time-shortened program at the college. - Some of your Madison College/WCTC program courses may transfer to four-year institutions both in and outside of the State of Wisconsin.
+Check with your intended college for the possibility of transfer credit to a particular institution. - You can develop marketable skills in a more condensed period of time.